 Seventy-five percent of Generation X respondents reported behaviors of selective collection of paper waste, 71% separately collect plastic waste, 59% bring used batteries to special collection centers, 34% take used light bulbs at a special recycling centers and 32% share the car with other colleagues when going to work.

 Generation Y is behind Generation X with regard to ecologic activities, but we expect a more pronounced ecologic behavior once they become older.
 This trend is not in accordance with the behavior of Ys in the West, where Ys are more expected to establish the trend and adopt ecological behaviors.

 The people in Generation Z score the most at commuting to school or work with public transport, but this behavior is most probably due to the lack of financial resources required for buying a personal car, rather than an ecological reason.
 Source: MDPI Sustainability

-Bottom line – digital ad spending at 88 Billion just overtook television ad spending and everyone who is cool is looking for the experience, not a product.
+Bottom line – digital ad spending at 88 Billion just overtook television ad spending and everyone who is cool is looking for an experience, not a product.